revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 * embed another data grid and synchronize it with your timeline;
 * accept limited editing and table behavior.

-RevoGantt avoids that split because the Gantt module is built on top of the same RevoGrid data-grid foundation.
+RevoGrid Gantt avoids that split because the Gantt module is built on top of the same RevoGrid data-grid foundation.

 ### 2. Timeline math gets complicated quickly